instant CE certificate!

 Section 13

-On the last track, we discussed sharing about physical and sexual abuse.
+In the last section, we discussed sharing about physical and sexual abuse.
 This included preschool age, early elementary age, middle school age and beyond.

-On this track, we will discuss Sharing with the adopted child regarding rape and incest.
+In this section, we will discuss sharing with the adopted child regarding rape and incest.
 First, we will discuss sharing about rape.
 This will include the early years, middle school years and beyond, the word "rape," and the "tape recorder" technique.
 Disclosing the circumstances of a child's birth if those circumstances involved rape or incest is not usually an easy task.

 Calvin and Claudia had recently adopted Willy, age 2.
 Calvin stated, "We were informed that Willy was conceived as the result of rape.
 His birth mother was only 16 when she was attacked one night, walking home alone in an unsafe part of town.
 We have very little further information.
 I can't tell you how difficult it is to know that one day we will have to shatter his innocence to tell him, and know that it will be because of us that his innocence was shattered…How should we tell him?"